ibm-cloud-docs/cloud-infrastructure/vmware-on-prem-to-v2v.md

 {: #setting-up-cloud-user-vmware}

 1. Log in to the RackWare web console.
-2. In the RackWare web console, navigate to **Configuration > Clouduser**.
+2. In the RackWare web console, go to **Configuration > Clouduser**.
 3. When you add a cloud user, enter a name and select _{{site.data.keyword.vpc_short}}_ for the **Cloud Provider**.
 Select the region where you want to auto-provision the virtual server instance, and enter your {{site.data.keyword.cloud_notm}} API key.
 4. Click **Add**.

 #### Creating a wave and replication
 {: #creating-wave-vmware}

-A wave contains a single host or multiple hosts that will be migrated.
+A wave contains a single host or multiple hosts that are to be migrated.
 For this migration, you need to create one or more waves, provide information about the hosts in the wave, and then start the wave.

-1. In the RackWare web console, nagivate to **Replication > Waves**.
+1. In the RackWare web console, go to **Replication > Waves**.
 2. When you create a wave, select **Target Type** as **Autoprovision**.
 3. Enter source and target details.

 If source machine has Linux operating system and it has a boot volume greater than 100 GB then leave ‘Provision disk’ textbox empty and select **Convert to LVM** option.
-This will create additional disk of required size and will convert all eligible volumes to LVM on the target.
+This creates additional disk of required size and converts all eligible volumes to LVM on the target.
 In case of Windows, no action is required.
-It will be taken care automatically by RMM.
+It is handled automatically by RMM.
 {: note}

 4. After you enter your source and target information, you need to provide your {{site.data.keyword.vpc_short}} information.